lucasluitjes/recent_ruby/README.md

 ## Examples

-Version number supplied on command line (2.3.7 was the latest 2.3 release at the time of this writing):
+Outdated version number supplied on command line (2.3.7 was the latest 2.3 release at the time of this writing):

 ```
 $ recent_ruby --version-string 2.3.1